rhodyprog4ds/BrownFall21/resources/datasets.md

+(datasets)=
 # Data Sources

 This page is a semi-curated source of datasets for use in assignments.
 The different sections have datasets that are good for different assignments.

 (basic-datasets)=